ci1xgk/Fellowship_Webpage/Merewether1-2.md

 - Column 3.
 End of boundary segment for edge boundaries, either easting (x coordinate) or northing (y coordinate); or, northing (y coordinate) of a point source location

 - Column 4.
-Boundary condition type (see Table below)
+Boundary condition type (see the "Type" list in the Table below)

 - Column 5.
-Boundary condition value (see Table below)
+Boundary condition value or file (see the "Item" list in the Table below)

   | Type | Description | Item in column 5 within `.bci` file |
    | :---         | :---      | :--- |